-Can Apocalyptic Sci-Fi Movies About Climate Change Serve As a Tool for Climate Activism?
+Can Apocalyptic Sci‑Fi Movies About Climate Change Serve As a Tool for Climate Activism?

 In 2019, two researchers looked at theorist Stern’s “Value-Belief Norm Theory” of environmentalism, which had the following hypothesis: visualizing adverse effects from global warming could promote mitigation behavior.
 By mapping how persuasive climate fiction movies are, they observed how narrative engagement and explicit references to human responsibility influence behavior.
 They zoomed in on two indirect effects: the film increased a sense of personal obligation to act, and engaging with the narrative increased a sense of guilt.

-A 2018 U.S. survey took public opinion a week before a scientific fiction movie’s release — and four weeks later.
+A 2018 survey in the U.S. took public opinion a week before a scientific fiction movie’s release — and four weeks later.
 “Across the board, the movie appears to have had a strong influence on watchers’ risk perceptions of global warming,” the researchers concluded.

 They add: “Most moviegoers didn’t worry that the most extreme scenario, like what happened in the movie, would happen in real life, but those who saw it, compared with those who skipped, felt more inclined to make personal changes to reduce their carbon footprint.
 They were more inclined to talk to friends about climate change, and seeing the film affected voter preferences.”